Even in the Quietest Moments...

-Even in the Quietest Moments... is the fifth album by the British rock band Supertramp, released in April 1977.
+Even in the Quietest Moments... is the fifth studio album by the British rock band Supertramp, released on 8 April 1977, by A&M Records.
 It was recorded mainly at Caribou Ranch in Colorado with overdubs, vocals, and mixing completed at the Record Plant in Los Angeles.
 This was Supertramp's first album to use engineer Peter Henderson, who would work with the band for their next three albums as well.

 Even in the Quietest Moments… reached number 16 on the Billboard Pop Albums Chart in 1977 and within a few months of release became Supertramp's first Gold (500,000 copies or more)–selling album in the US.
 In addition, "Give a Little Bit" became a US Top 20 single and reached number 29 on the UK Singles Chart.
 While "Give a Little Bit" was the big hit, both "Fool's Overture" and the title track also received a fair amount of FM album-rock play.

 In 1978, Even in the Quietest Moments… was ranked 63rd in The World Critic Lists, which was a list of 200 albums compiled by Paul Gambaccini from votes by 47 rock critics and DJs.